 Nioki Bible School Extension

-Strategically located in the most unevangelized region of northern Bandundu, the Nioki Bible School Extension is making a tremendous impact in this dark area that has been oppressed by witchcraft and spiritism for generations.
+Strategically located in the most unevangelized region of northern Bandundu, the Nioki Bible School Extension is making a tremendous impact in this dark area that has been oppressed by witchcraft for generations.
 As graduates are sent out each year to evangelize and plant churches, this area is being shaken by the power of the gospel of Jesus Christ!
-Graduation ceremonies [see video] in Nioki are more like open-air evangelistic campaigns where the gospel is preached, the sick are healed, and newly trained pastors and church plantuers are launched into the harvest field.
+Graduation ceremonies [see video] in Nioki are more like open-air evangelistic campaigns where the gospel is preached, the sick are healed, and newly trained pastors and church planters are launched into the harvest field.

 “We are excited to be training missionaries to reach the pygmy tribes of the Kutu, Inongo, and Kiri territories of northern Bandundu.”